USEPA/power-sector-dev-portal/app/public/content/datavis/charts/maps.md

   - title: "Best Practices"
     level: 3
     content: |
-      - Bubbles should be a little bit see-through (their opacity should be less than 100%).
+      - Bubbles should be a little bit see-through (i.e., their opacity should be less than 100%).
+      - A contrasting border should be added to bubble to further make overlaps clear.
       - Data should map to bubble area, not radius.
 This should always be made clear in a legend.
       - If possible, adjust the scale for bubble sizes when data is filtered so the full extent of the scale is being used.
       - Don’t use more than one characteristic (e.g., both color and size) to encode the same variable.
 For example, if emissions are being shown by the size of the bubbles, you don’t also need to add a color scale to show the same thing.